superwerker/superwerker/DEVELOPMENT.md

 #### Update the test environment

-This becomes handy if you directly want to deploy your changes to the test environment:
+This becomes handy if you directly want to deploy your changes to the **old** test environment with the `yaml` files:

 ```bash
 SOURCE_PROFILE=... \